 To capture moving objects in photography the rule of thumb is:

-- Where precise timing is not essential, use FOCUS + RELEASE (Nikon) or Focus Priority (Canon).
-Examples are skating, surfing, cycling.
+- Where precise timing isn’t essential, use FOCUS + RELEASE (Nikon) or Focus Priority (Canon).
+Examples of movement are skating, surfing, cycling.

-2. Autofocus area modes to capture moving objects in photography
+2. Autofocus area modes for photos of moving object

-Your next consideration for achieving a well focused image of a fast moving subject is the autofocus area.
+Your next camera setting to adjust for a sharply focused image of a fast moving subject is the autofocus area.
 In other words, how much of the field of view (frame) will be a focus target?
-There are two autofocus area modes to consider:

 a) Dynamic AF-Area Mode (Nikon) / AF Point Expansion (Canon)

-How many points of focus you select depends on your subject’s movement and what is around your subject.
-Let’s look at:
+The number of focus points you should set depends on your subject’s movement and what’s around your subject.